TO OUR READERS

 Paid Sick Leave

-The Senate passed a version that would apply to all employers with 50 or more employees.
-The legislature is likely to consider some form of this bill in 2008 to address employee health as well as concerns about sick employees working in food preparation and other settings where there is a potential for the spread of disease.
+The legislature is likely to consider some form of this bill in 2009 to address concerns about (1) employee health and (2) sick employees working in food preparation and other settings where there is a potential for the spread of disease.

 ● Read OLR's reports: